Sitaram Kesri: As the President of the Indian National Congress

 After P.V.
-Narasimha Rao stepped down as president of the Congress in September 1996, Kesri was appointed as the new president of the Indian National Congress.
+Narasimha Rao stepped down as president of the Congress in September 1996, Kesri was elected as the new president of the Indian National Congress over Sharad Pawar.

 The following years were difficult for the Congress Party.
 Kesri's lack of popular support among the masses caused further damage to the party.
 Kesri's most controversial act was the sudden withdrawal of support to H.D.
 Deva Gowda's United Front government, which led to the fall of the government in April 1997.
 However, a compromise was reached and the United Front elected I.K.
 Gujral as the subsequent new leader with continued support from the Congress party.

 In the first week of November 1997, part of the Jain Commission's report inquiring into the conspiracy angle of the assassination of Rajiv Gandhi was leaked to the press.

 It was reported that the Jain Commission had indicted Dravida Munnetra Kazhagam (DMK) for its ties with the LTTE, the organisation involved in the assassination of Gandhi.

 The DMK was one of the constituents of the United Front that was in power at the center.
 Moreover, the party had three ministers on the council of ministers headed by Prime Minister Inder Kumar Gujral.
 The Congress demanded removal from the government the ministers belonging to the DMK.

 Between 20 and 28 November 1997, an exchange of letters took place between Kesri and Prime Minister Gujral; however, the prime minister refused to meet the demands of the Congress.
 Finally, on 28 November 1997, Congress withdrew its support for the Gujral government.
 When no alternative government could be formed, the Lok Sabha was dissolved, paving the way for midterm elections.